 So you've decided to read on and get the details - great.
 You have heard that you need IOSS number in order to efficiently continue sending your e-commerce shipments under €150 in value into the EU.
 This came in to effect on the 1st of July 2021.
 An online search about IOSS returning pages and pages of confusing and conflicting information full of jargon can give you that nervy feeling pretty quickly until of course, you found this.

 Relax! - it can all seem very confusing at first, but rest assured we will guide you through what IOSS is all about and how to get yourself set up and ready.
 The idea of IOSS is that it simplifies the whole EU VAT payment process but like with any tax process it can initially seem intimidating.
 Remember!
 IOSS is not mandatory.
 You can still send in to the EU completely fuss-free, regardless of the shipment value and even without an IOSS number via our hybrid EU parcel delivery service.
 See point lucky 13 below.

 1. Why have the EU done this?

 To prevent fraud, level up competition with retailers and generate a fairer VAT income for the EU.
 That's it in a nutshell.

 2. Does it affect me?

 Send e-com sales directly into the EU?
 Then yes it does.
 If you sell on a marketplace, it is a bit different.
-If the checkout process takes place on your own website and shipped in to the EU, you use your own IOSS ID number.
-If the checkout process takes place on a marketplace and shipped in to the EU, you use the marketplace's IOSS ID.
-An IOSS ID number is explained below in point 5.
+If the checkout process takes place on your own website and shipped in to the EU, you use your own IOSS number.
+If the checkout process takes place on a marketplace and shipped in to the EU, you use the marketplace's IOSS number.
+An IOSS number is explained below in point 5.